Do you want to waste your limited budget on programs that don’t yield worthwhile pipeline? We don’t.

 Did you know that if you reach out to a new executive within the first 3 months, they’ll convert 2.5x higher than after a year?
 In fact, new execs spend 70% of their budgets within their first 100 days.

-It’s a given that when people start a new job or get promoted, they’re trying to make an impact as quickly as possible and prove their worth.
+When people start a new job or get promoted, they're looking to make an impact quickly.
 That means it’s the best possible time for them to consider new solutions and technology.

 💡 Pro Tip: UserGems’ New Hires & Promotions Signal automatically identifies buyers who are new to their roles in the accounts you care about.
 Then it uses workflows to push those contacts directly into the right cadence.